You are here

 Our work takes place in the borderlands of Arizona.
 This context demands a deep understanding of the politically complex and rich linguistic, cultural and bi-national communities on the border.
 As the U.S. becomes a more multicultural country, the understandings and dispositions students develop in the program will serve them well wherever they choose to teach.

-Because the M.Ed. in Secondary Education has specific entrance and degree requirements you must apply for admission through the program's Graduate Coordinator, Jess Kelly.
+The M.Ed. in Secondary Education has specific entrance and degree requirements.
+You must apply for admission through the program's Graduate Coordinator, Jess Kelly.

 - B.A. or B.S. degree